-Empa spin-off bound for success with its electronic bedside care assistantJanuary 17th, 2013 in Health /
+Empa spin-off bound for success with its electronic bedside care assistantJanuary 17, 2013 in Medicine & Health / Health

 The first product to hit the Swiss market from Empa and ETH Zurich spin-off compliant concept is surpassing all expectations.
 The successful market launch of the electronic healthcare assistant also impressed investors.
 Following a successful round of financing, the company's investors now include Lausanne-based pharmaceutical development group Debiopharm, Zürcher Kantonalbank (Cantonal Bank of Zurich) and Empa.
 As a result, compliant concept can continue to grow and expand abroad.

 Cost pressures in the healthcare system and care requirements are constantly increasing.
 At the same time, the individual workload managed by nurses and caretakers is becoming heavier.
 Consequently, intelligent solutions that ease their workload, and guarantee constant, high-quality care are more in demand than ever.
 Michael Sauter, CEO of compliant concept, a company founded in 2009 and located in Empa's "glaTec" technology centre, in Duebendorf does not just have some ideas on this subject.
 He also provides a solution.
 In July 2012, the mechanical engineer and his team launched their first product to form part of a comprehensive mobility and activity analysis concept for individuals in need of care.
 For the first time, it is possible to obtain objective information about sleep patterns and mobility.
 As well as benefiting those in need of care, the new possibilities offered by this product are of particular assistance to nurses and caretakers.
 The "Mobility Monitor" supports nurses and caretakers in their decision-making processes and contributes to the efficient planning, design and documentation of care.